overvis/overvis-docs/ocp-visualizations/02-basic-example/02-export/README.md

 You can see the resulting exported example SVG file here: [svg-vis-tutorial-after-export.svg](svg-vis-tutorial-after-export.svg)

-The next step is to upload the file to Overvis to check if the graphics embeded on the page looks correct.
+The next step is to upload the file to Overvis and check if the graphics embedded on the page looks correct.

 One thing to note here.
 Our exported SVG file contains the following header: